-When you’re just starting, it’s safer to keep your prices lower than what your top competition is asking.
-So, for instance, if you’ve shortlisted 7 competitors, and the cheapest of them is $10, you’d want to set $8 or 9 for your digital product.
+When you’re just starting, keeping your prices lower than what your top competition is asking is safer.
+So, for instance, if you’ve shortlisted seven competitors, and the cheapest of them is $10, you’d want to set $8 or 9 for your digital product.

 Some other pricing strategies: